-We strongly encourage PBAC to recognise the nature of HIV as a communicable disease, with every infection averted potentially also preventing further onward infections.
-In this way, PrEP must be considered as a public health intervention providing not only personal protection from HIV, but also protecting others who might also have acquired HIV had the infection not been averted.
+We strongly encourage PBAC to recognise the nature of HIV as a communicable disease.
+Every HIV infection averted prevents onward transmission.
+In this way, PrEP must be considered as a public health intervention providing not only personal protection from HIV, but also as an intervention that has a population wide impact of protecting others who might also have acquired HIV had the infection not been averted.
 AFAO urges PBAC to consider the cost-effectiveness of PrEP at both the individual and the population level, since it is at both levels that Australia will benefit from this intervention.
+Rapid-scale of PrEP is required to maximise PrEP's impact as an HIV prevention tool.
+This rapid scale up can only be achieved if PrEP is access through the PBS.

-&lt;sup>25 Holt M, Lea T, Kippax S, et al. Awareness and knowledge of HIV pre-exposure prophylaxis among Australian gay and bisexual men: results of a national, online survey.
+Holt M, Lea T, Kippax S, et al. Awareness and knowledge of HIV pre-exposure prophylaxis among Australian gay and bisexual men: results of a national, online survey.
 Sexual Health.
 Advance online publication.
 2016. http://dx.doi.org/10.1071/SH15243